Lillian Zawedde: Background and education

-Lillian Zawedde was born in 1987 to a Musoga mother and Muganda father in Jinja district, Uganda.
+Lillian Zawedde was born in 1987 to a Musoga mother and Muganda father in Jinja District, Uganda.
 Zawedde is the mother to a 15 year old Martha Precious Kisakye.
 Lillian went to Jinja Secondary School for her O' Level and to Crane High School for her A' level attending all on sports scholarships.
-She then joined Ndejje University in 2009 where she graduated with a bachelor’s Degree in Journalism and mass Communication.
-Lillian also attained a Master’s in Marketing also from Ndejje University.
+She then joined Ndejje University in 2009 where she graduated with a bachelor’s degree in Journalism and Mass Communication.
+Zawedde also attained a Master’s in Marketing also from Ndejje University.

 Sporting career

 Zawedde started her sporting career in secondary school where she played basketball, cricket, netball and football at Jinja Secondary School.
-When she joined Crane High School, she majored in Basketball and netball.
-In 2009, after leaving high school. she joined the Amazon Rhinos as there point guard and later the Magic Stormers.
-With the help of Janet Nakkazi, Catherine Armusgut, Sandra Kirabo and Grace Kwarisiima, Lillian set up and created the Angels Basketball Club in 2013.
-At Ndejje University, she started playing Woodball in 2009.
+When she joined Crane High School, she majored in basketball and netball.
+In 2009, after leaving high school, she joined the Amazon Rhinos as their point guard.
+Later, she joined the Magic Stormers.
+With the help of Janet Nakkazi, Catherine Armusgut, Sandra Kirabo and Grace Kwarisiima, Zawedde created the Angels Basketball Club in 2013.
+At Ndejje University, she started playing woodball in 2009.
 She has played woodball for Ndejje University at the student level and the Corporate Club level.